-Here, p directly determines how quickly the covariance between two points thins out in dependency of how far the two points are apart.
-If p = 0, then this leads to the Ornstein-Uhlenbeck process kernel which encodes the prior assumption that the function is extremely unsmooth (rough) and that observations do not provide a lot of information about points that are anything but very close to the points we have observed so far.
-If $p \to \infty$ in the limit, then the Matérn kernel becomes a radial basis function kernel.
+Here, p directly determines how quickly the covariance between two points thins out in dependency of the distance between the two points.
+If p=0, then this leads to the Ornstein-Uhlenbeck process kernel which encodes the prior assumption that the function is extremely unsmooth (rough) and that observations do not provide a lot of information about points that are anything but very close to the points we have observed so far.
+In the limit as $p \rightarrow \infty$ , the Matérn kernel becomes a radial basis function kernel.
 This kernel expects very smooth functions for which observing one point provides considerably more information than if we assume very rough underlying functions.
-Figure 3 shows prior and posterior samples for both the Ornstein-Uhlenbeck process and the radial basis function kernel.
+Fig. 5 shows prior and posterior samples for both the Ornstein-Uhlenbeck process and the radial basis function kernel.
 Notice how the prior samples are a lot more "rugged" for the former and very smooth for the later.
 We can also see how encoding different prior smoothness assumptions leads to different posterior samples after having observed the same set of points (the points we used before).
 In particular, expecting very rough functions a priori leads to posteriors that do not generalize far beyond the encountered observations, whereas expecting very smooth functions leads to posterior samples that generalize more broadly beyond the encountered points.

-$$k(\tau) = \sigma_f^2 \exp\left(-\frac{\tau}{\lambda}\right),\tag{11}$$
+$$k(\tau) = \sigma_f^2 \exp\left(-\frac{\tau}{\lambda}\right),$$

-In most real world applications of Gaussian process regression, the practitioner either chooses the radial basis function kernel and then optimizes its length-scale in order to account for potential mismatches between prior smoothness assumptions and the observed functions or again optimizes the length-scale parameter but a priori chooses a Matérn kernel with p=5 as an intermediate solution to encode the expectation of smooth but not too smooth functions.
-In general, it seems always better to think hard about the expected properties of the underlying function in order to avoid ill-posed priors (Schulz, Speekenbrink, Hernández-Lobato, Ghahramani, and Gershman, 2016c).
+In most real world applications, practitioners choose the radial basis function kernel and then optimize its length-scale in order to account for potential mismatches between prior smoothness assumptions and the observed data.
+The main reason for this is that the radial basis function kernel is easy to specify and also computationally convenient as one only has to evaluate an exponentiated distance instead of a product between a polynomial and an exponent as is the case for the Matern kernel.
+Within explorationexploitation scenarios, another frequent choice is to use a Matérn kernel with p = 5 as an intermediate solution to encode the expectation of "smooth but not too smooth" functions.
+However, instead of relying on such default choices, it will be usually better to choose the level of smoothness by considering the expected properties of the underlying function, in order to avoid mismatched priors (Schulz, Speekenbrink, Hernández-Lobato, Ghahramani, & Gershman, 2016).
+For example, whereas mouse trajectories are normally smooth and therefore might lend themselves well to using a radial basis function kernel, other processes such as eye movements might be less smooth and therefore modelled more precisely with an Ornstein-Uhlenbeck kernel (Engbert & Kliegl, 2004).